We are entering the zettabyte era. Is your business being smart with how it uses data?

 To ultimately secure a competitive advantage, it is essential for organisations to learn how to exploit their data effectively to win on two fronts – the expense of acquisition and the value of application.
 Ensuring that companies and their employees acknowledge and understand the role and impact of data in their macro and micro work environments is crucial to its successful harnessing and handling.
 Sharing rationales, outlining opportunities across different functions and providing the right tools for intuitive integration are all valuable.
 It's the investment in teaching, training and technical support combined that offers the best chance for acceptance and uptake of best practices.

-Find out about the Strategic Data in Organisations microcertification from The University of Melbourne and hone the skills to investigate various ways organisations can design storage for data assets, such as data warehousing, and consider other key trends in information architecture for business analytics.
+Find out about the Strategic Data in Organisations Melbourne MicroCert from the University of Melbourne and hone the skills to investigate various ways organisations can design storage for data assets, such as data warehousing, and consider other key trends in information architecture for business analytics.